Satyadarshin/GrandDesigner/README.md

 #### 6. Start the Docker Containers:

-Run the following command from the `adhisthana-docker-dev` directory to start the Docker containers:
+Run the following command from the `GrandDesigner-docker-dev` directory to start the Docker containers:

 ```bash